cngkaygusuz/syde/README.md

 # Syde

-Monitor and detect programs by their system calls.
+An experimental software to Monitor and detect programs by their system calls.

 # Requirements